zowe/docs-site/docs/user-guide/start-zowe-zos.md

 ## Starting and stopping Zowe main server `ZWESLSTC` on z/OS manually

 To start Zowe main server, you can issue the `S ZWESLSTC` command.
-Similar to the the JES `S` command, you can customize the `JOBNAME`.
+Similar to the the MVS system command, you can customize the `JOBNAME`.

 **Example:**